The Future of the Semiconductor Industry

 Vertically integrated systems companies will also be pushing the demands of semiconductor designs, as non-traditional semiconductor companies produce their own devices and platforms to support their ecosystems.

-By vertically integrating, these companies can benefit from traceability, particularly for platform-based design.
-If you don’t have a traceable platform, you’re going to run into issues.
-But if you have an IP management system with traceability — such as Methodics IPLM — you’ll know what you have and where you have it.
+By vertically integrating, these companies can benefit from traceability.
+If you do not have a traceable platform, you are going to run into issues.
+But if you have an IP management system with traceability — such as Helix IPLM (formerly Methodics IPLM) — you’ll know what you have and where you have it.
 This helps you accelerate innovation and improve performance.

 What Causes These Challenges?